prateeppyntk/dw-and-bi/03-building-a-data-warehouse/README.md

-# Project Week3: Building an ETL Pipeline for a Cloud Data Warehouse (Redshift)
+# Project Week3: Building an ETL Pipeline for a Cloud Data Warehouse (Google Bigquery)